Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Cutting corners and making ends meet.

 -19.55em

-Cutting off a corner of $P$ amounts to removing a number of open balls from $Z$ thus obtaining a manifold $Z_+$ with boundary.
-To obtain the manifold corresponding to the new polytope amounts to taking another copy of $Z_+$ and identifying the boundaries of the two copies (consisting each of a number of spheres), which we have simulated by joining them by tubes $D^1 \times S^{d-1}$.
+Cutting off a vertex of $P$ gives a new polytope $P_\textsf{v}$ and its corresponding manifold $Z\textsf{v}$.
+In $Z$ this has the effect of removing a number of open balls thus obtaining a manifold $Z_{\textsf{v}+}$ with boundary.
+To obtain the manifold $Z\textsf{v}$ we have to take the \textit{double} of $Z_{\textsf{v}+}$ by taking two copies of it and identifying their boundaries (consisting each of a number of spheres).
+In the figure we have simulated this by joining those spheres by tubes $D^1 \times S^{d-1}$.

 We obtain the same result by taking two copies of $Z$ and performing several times the operation of removing a disk from each copy and joining their boundary spheres by a tube.
-Making the operation the first time amounts to taking the connected sum of the manifolds (imagine only the lower two disks and the tube).
+Making the operation the first time amounts to taking the connected sum of the manifolds (imagine only the lower two disks and the darker tube).
 Since the resulting manifold is connected, each new time we perform the operation amounts to attaching a handle or, equivalently, taking the connected sum with $S^1\times S^{d-1}$.
 Thus the final result is the connected sum of two copies of $Z$ and a number of copies of $S^1\times S^{d-1}$ (one less than the number of open balls removed from $Z$).

 To make precise this construction and some of its variants we introduce now some simple topological constructions and explore the relations among them.